FSB Bars French Sociologist Carine Clément from Entering Russia MBK Media

 This slightly dissatisfied milieu has become used to living high on the hog.
 Our consumptive civil society must come to its natural biological end.
 It must be replaced by professional revolutionaries who will have no such problems since their activism conforms with the law as interpreted by people who have arrogated to themselves the exclusive right to interpret it.
 For them, Yarovaya’s fascist laws will be neither more nor less than a profound insult to their moral sensibilities.

-Alexander Skobov, a left-liberal writer and activist, is a former Soviet dissident and a political prisoner.
+Alexander Skobov, a left-liberal writer and activist, is a former Soviet dissident and political prisoner.
 Translated by the Russian Reader.
 Thanks to Comrade AM for the heads-up.
 Image courtesy of Wikipedia

 I have sent this to the Echo website.
 I hope they will post it soon.